Charles A. Richard

-Charles Anthony "Chas" Richard (born 1959) is a retired United States Navy admiral who served as the 11th commander of United States Strategic Command.
-He previously served as Commander Submarine Forces, Submarine Force Atlantic and Allied Submarine Command.
+Charles Anthony "Chas" Richard (born 1959) is a retired United States Navy admiral.
+As of 2026, he serves as president of the Institute for Defense Analyses.
+He previously served as the 11th commander of United States Strategic Command and as Commander Submarine Forces, Submarine Force Atlantic and Allied Submarine Command.

 Early life and education

 Richard is a native of Decatur, Alabama, and is a 1982 graduate with honors from the University of Alabama.
 He has earned master's degrees with honors from the Catholic University of America and the Naval War College.